coraallencoleman/RankingMethods/README.md

 ## TODO create visualizations: D3.js? this could be a good situation to use weights based on people's interests.
 Show different weight vectors.

 ## DONE
-- fix WeightedLossRanking function when loss = 0 DONE
+- fix WeightedLossRanking function when loss = 0
+- ranking_metric create a metric that allows you to test how often you meet your goal (e.g. % true top 10 in ranking's top 10)